 SHOCK CINEMA

 Destination

 Shock Cinema Magazine is an essential periodical for fans of cutting-edge, retro cinema.
-Each issue features in-depth interviews with the most intriguing character actors, cult celebrities and maverick moviemakers of all time and critiques a wide array of film obscurities, including grindhouse action, blaxploitation, sexploitation, horror, science fiction, drive-in favorites, kitsch gems, overseas oddities, and arthouse dementia.
+Each issue features in-depth interviews with the most intriguing character actors, cult celebrities and maverick moviemakers of all time and critiques a wide array of film obscurities, including grindhouse action, sexploitation, horror, sci-fi, drive-in dreck, overseas oddities, and arthouse dementia.

-The newest issue of SHOCK CINEMA Magazine (#43) is available at bookstores across the U.S. and Canada.
-Or you can order a copy directly from the publisher:
+The newest issue of SHOCK CINEMA Magazine (#62) is available at bookstores across the U.S. and Canada.
+Or you can order directly from the publisher:

+SHOCK CINEMA